AdobeDocs/experience-manager-65.es-ES/help/sites-developing/custom-nodetypes.md

    * `- cq:isDeep (boolean)`
    * `- cq:trigger (string) /** deprecated **/`

-Para AEM 5.4 añadir al final de la lista:
+For AEM 5.4 add to the end of list:

 * `- cq:rolloutConfigs (string) multiple /** deprecated **/`